Can Attribution Bias Improve Preferences for Healthy Drinks? Evidence from a Neuroeconomic Study

 Experimental Design

 The experiment is conducted across two days.
-On the first day, subjects will consume a healthy snack under a control or treatment condition.
+On the first day, subjects will consume a healthy drink under a control or treatment condition.
 On day two, they will report their preferences by answering survey questions and completing a BDM task.
-Neurophysiological indicators of preference will also be collected as subjects evaluate the healthy food product in the BDM task and during their participation in a cue exposure task.
+Neurophysiological indicators of preference will also be collected as subjects evaluate the healthy drink product in the BDM task and during their participation in a cue exposure task.

 Experimental Design Details